The Flexitarian Diet is a style of eating that encourages eating mostly plant-based foods while allowing meat and other animal products in moderation.

-That’s why the name of this diet is a combination of the words flexible and vegetarian.
+That’s why the name of this diet is a combination of the words “flexible” and “vegetarian.”

-Vegetarians eliminate meat and sometimes other animal foods, while vegans completely restrict meat, fish, eggs, dairy and all animal-derived food products.
+Vegetarians eliminate meat and sometimes other animal foods, while vegans avoid meat, fish, eggs, dairy, and all other animal-derived food products.

-Since flexitarians eat animal products, they’re not considered vegetarians or vegans.
+Because flexitarians eat animal products, they’re not considered vegetarians or vegans.

 The Flexitarian Diet has no clear-cut rules or recommended numbers of calories and macronutrients.
-In fact, it’s more a lifestyle than a diet.
+In fact, it’s more of a lifestyle than a diet.

 It’s based on the following principles:

-- Eat mostly fruits, vegetables, legumes and whole grains.
+- Eat mostly fruits, vegetables, legumes, and whole grains.